 Drink a full glass of water as soon as you wake up.
 This is critical for your health as you have just spent the last 7-10 hours with no food or drink.
-You are dehydrated and your entire system desires water to arouse the joints & muscles, and stimulate activity of your organs (especially in the digestive tract & the heart)
+You are dehydrated, and your entire system desires water to arouse the joints & muscles and stimulate the activity of your organs (especially in the digestive tract & the heart)

 Morning meditation sets the tone for your entire day.
 It will help you be more focused, content, and optimistic.
 It will calm you down so you can focus more on what is important and stay away from vices and distractions.

 Studies also show that people who meditate daily have a lower risk of heart disease.

 Vegetables are rich in vitamins, minerals, antioxidants, and tons of other beneficial compounds that help accompany a healthy lifestyle.
 Eating vegetables is an easy way to increase your fiber intake, which has been shown to reduce cholesterol buildup and the risk factors for cardiovascular disease.
 Opt for eating a variety of veggies that are in season and local for the best nutrient content.

 Diets that are high in sugar are pro-inflammatory.
 Chronic inflammation can lead to serious diseases and promote dangerous events, like a heart attack or stroke.
 High sugar intake also increases the chance of high blood pressure.
 The American Heart Association recommends limiting daily sugar intake to 25g for females and 36g for males.